Fabriciogg8/fabricio-gonzlez-guasque-3e90a/content/pages/posts/grand-canyon.md

 ---
 title: Sembrando TIC
+excerpt: >-
-excerpt: 'In 2021 I participate in Sembrando TIC, a'
+  In 2021 I participate in Sembrando TIC.
+This is an Information Technology formation program, 100% online.
 date: '2019-03-10'
 thumb_img_path: /images/LOGO-sembrandotic.jpg
 thumb_img_alt: Hikers on the trail